Tim-Cao/work-with-script/README.md

 		python3 script_app.py

+## Open the credentials-ext.properties

-1. Generate a `credentials-ext.properties` file under the root directory by `ctrl + o` shortcuts in app
+1. Execute `ctrl + o` shortcuts in app

 	1. This file will open with vscode automatically.
-Please fill out the value of properties.

 	1. If you don't install vscode.
 Please open it manually.

-	1. For more information about required properties of each feature, please see **Features** section
+## See more shortcuts

+1. Execute `ctrl + b` shortcuts in app

+	1. All shortcuts details will appear on a sidebar.

 ## Features